bips-hb/iml_exercise/README.md

 - Sheet 4 will be discussed on 24.11.2021

-- Sheet 5 will be discussed on 02.12.2021 (Thursday due "Teaching day")
+- Sheet 5 will be discussed on 02.12.2021 (Thursday due to "Teaching day" on Wednesday)

 We hope you enjoy learning about interpretable machine learning with us!